jisc-services/Public-Documentation/PublicationsRouter/api/v3/Using_Router_Metadata.md

 If no value is present then it should be assumed that the licence is already in effect.

 ### title ###
 A paragraph or phrase that describes the licence.
-For example, this could be several sentences provided by a publisher or a simple creative commons abbreviation such as `"cc by"`.
+For example, this could be several sentences provided by a publisher or a simple creative commons abbreviation such as `cc by`.

-Where `url` is missing then the value of this element may be relied upon to describe the licence.
+Where ***url*** is missing then the value of this element may be relied upon to describe the licence.

-Where a `url` is present, then the value of this element may be used to provide a description of the licence.
+Where a ***url*** is present, then the value of this element may be used to provide a description of the licence.

 ### type ###
 A phrase that describes the licence type.
-For example it could say `"open access"` or it could be the same text supplied in the `title` element (above).
+For example it could say `open access` or it could be the same text supplied in the ***title*** element (above).

 ### version ###
 Alphanumeric string indicating version of the licence.
-For example `"v1.0"`.
+For example `v1.0`.
 NOTE: This element has nothing to do with the *Article Version*.

 (This element is usually missing or empty).